rokett/wmiHelper/README.md

     $wmi = new wmi($host, $username, $password);

-The name of the machine should be passed in by $host.
+The name or IP address of the machine should be passed in by $host.
 The $username should be a local admin account on the target machine; $password is pretty obvious.

 Connect to local machine
 -----